High School Orchestra Fundraising

 The school auditorium is the location for the musical part of the evening.
 The featured music is a bit of classical and classical pop, i.e., Stars and Stripes Forever!
 Our director is excited to show the parents, the faculty, the public, and other students the talent of the school symphony orchestra.
 Keep the event length around 60 minutes; this way people stay engaged and younger children are less apt to be antsy.

 Have a reception follow directly after in the cafeteria – decorated to the theme of the evening – music.
-For the after-reception, serve baked cookies, popcorn, and Smart Healthy Snacks – all purchased from http://www.fundraisingzone.com before the event.
+For the after-reception, serve baked cookies, popcorn, and Smart Healthy Snacks – all purchased from https://www.fundraisingzone.com before the event.
 This way eventgoers can taste the yummy treats and then they will ask where to go to place an order for their products.
 This is a great way for the orchestra to have their cake and eat it too – meaning the orchestra benefits from the product purchased beforehand and product sold during and after A Night at the Symphony.

 You do not want to miss those patrons who cannot stay for the reception so put a table or two of the refreshments by the exit doors along with order forms!